 It has hit midnight and we have one more surprise in store, why not go scuba diving between tectonic plates?
 Dive into the – okay, freezing – water (don’t worry, your dry suit will keep you warm) and you’ll become absorbed by the dramatic and craggy sharp rocks and crystal clear waters where visibility is like nowhere else on earth.
 During summer a midnight dive means the sun will be still shining brightly, making this a completely out of this world experience.

 We’re a travel company after all, so we were not about to leave you wandering the streets dripping wet in your scuba gear without somewhere to rest your head.
 Beyond recommending where to spend your time and what to do we always want to make sure you stay within some of the best, chicest and most luxurious hotels in town.
-One of our favourites at the moment just happens to be in Iceland – Hotel Borg.
+One of our favorites at the moment just happens to be in Iceland – Hotel Borg.

 For more information on Hotel Borg click here.